patherlkd/easy-pair-table-lammps/README.md

 ## How to contribute?

-* If you have used this tool and want to add your potential, then send  the python code for such a potential along with the make_<your-potential>.py code and potential and force test plots to luke.davis@ucl.ac.uk.
+* If you have used this tool and want to add your potential, then send  the python code for such a potential along with the make_your-potential.py code and potential and force test plots to luke.davis@ucl.ac.uk.
 Then I will add it to the potentials_for_lammps.py.
-Please keep to the style of naming your pair potential function pair_<name>.
+Please keep to the style of naming your pair potential function pair_name.

 ## Dependencies:
 Linux, python3